 - Take form to CASE (Conference and Special Events) for signature confirmation that the Certificate of Provider’s Insurance is on file.

 - After the Event Food and Catering Exemption form is signed off by CASE, submit it to the Dining Service Office for decision.

 Outside caterers are required to follow all laws of the State of Pennsylvania regarding food handling, preparation, serving and sanitation.
 Additional requirements as necessary to protect Dickinson College may be imposed by the Director of Dining Services.
 Any person or group not following these guidelines may lose the privilege of using Dickinson College facilities and may be assessed additional charges.

 Changes and Cancellations

-All cancellations must be made at least two business days prior to the scheduled event.
-This will nullify any charges for food orders and labor commitments.
-Failure to follow cancellation guidelines will subject the individual to charges already incurred.
+All cancellations must be made at least two (2) business days prior to the scheduled event keep in mind this may mean up to four days for weekend events.
+Proper cancellation eliminates charges for food and labor.
+Failure to follow cancellation guidelines may result in a bill with charges for the entire event.

-Catering Services occasionally is available to serve wedding receptions on campus with the approval of both the Director of Conferences and Special Events and the Director of Dining Services.
-Contact the Conference Office (717-245-1900) to make a room reservation prior to placing your food order.
-A service charge will be added to the cost of your wedding.
-A deposit of 50% of the estimated cost of the Dining Service charge is due 30 days prior to the wedding.
+Catering Services occasionally serves wedding receptions on campus with the approval of both the Director of CASE and the Director of Dining Services.
+Contact CASE (717-245-1900) to make space reservations prior to placing your food order.

 You may incur charges over the standard banquet meal prices for the following items: